MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab2_ExtendwithPowerPlatform.md

 # Lab 6.2: Extend with the Power Platform
 # Module 6: Manage external connections with Dynamics 365 Customer Data Platform

-Having successfully ingested Contoso Coffee's data sources and created a Unified Customer Profile and calculated key measures, you are now able to leverage the insight you have generated to empower different personas within Contoso Cofee over different platforms.
+Having successfully ingested Contoso Coffee's data sources and created a Unified Customer Profile and calculated key measures, you are now able to leverage the insight you have generated to empower different personas within Contoso Coffee over different platforms.

 ## Power Automate Extensibility
-Contoso want to capture in-store interactions with their customers.
+Contoso wants to capture in-store interactions with their customers.
 You are charged with enabling Contoso Retail staff to capture 'Customer Check-In' activities and deliver personalized recommendations to customers.

-In this Module you will create a custom 'Check In' activity within Dynamics 365 to store details of customer store visits.
+In this module, you will create a custom 'Check In' activity within Dynamics 365 to store details of customer store visits.
 You will enable Contoso Retail staff to capture these check ins using a planned 'Greeter App' and Power Automate, including details of the subjects discussed with the customer.

 In this Module you will create the custom 'Check In' activity and configure a Flow to capture a customer check in, to be triggered from a planned 'Greeter App'.